 I not only coach them, I end up coaching their parents as well.
-And then I have to kind of help their guidance counselor at school by teaching the kid the right questions to go in and ask, and the right services to kind of sometimes have to demand.
+Then I have to kind of help their guidance counselor at school by teaching the kid the right questions to go in and ask, and the right services to demand.

-I teach the students how to advocate for themselves.
-I teach the parents how to stop over-parenting and let some things transpire so that growth can happen so that their child is resilient and can have better success.
-Not only in the recruiting process and deal with the heartbreak of some people will like you, some people won’t.
+I teach the students how to advocate for themselves and I teach the parents how to stop over-parenting and let some things transpire so that growth can happen so that their child is resilient and can have better success.
+Not only in the recruiting process but how to deal with the heartbreak of some people will like you, some people won’t.

 Sometimes you’re just not the fit that they’re looking for on their team.
 Then, helping them to navigate what that looks like and other opportunities.
 Opening their eyes to what’s possible.
-Then oftentimes, there’s some really difficult conversations I have to have with parents about what schools their kids can afford to apply to.
+Oftentimes, there are some really difficult conversations I have to have with parents about what schools their kids can afford to apply to.
 Often, they think the really expensive schools are the ones that they can’t apply to, and the really expensive state schools are the ones they should apply to, when often that’s not the truth.

-Coach Rebecca: Wonderful.
+CR: Wonderful.
 I have so many questions for you.
-I would love to start with the younger end of the spectrum, and what can parents do now, now that they’ve got a highly talented 10, 11, 12-year-old gymnast in a sport like gymnastics or like swimming.
-Or where college is in sight, but they’re going to have to be fairly exceptional.
+I would love to start with the younger end of the spectrum, and what parents can do now that they have a highly talented 10, 11, 12-year-old gymnast in a sport like gymnastics or like swimming.
+Or, where college is in sight, but they’re going to have to be fairly exceptional.
 What can these parents be doing now that will set them up for that resilience, that will allow them to fly gracefully through this recruiting process?

-It comes down to, the parents go, “But everybody knows my kid’s going to go.”
-And I’m like, “No, you’ve said this and you’ve set your kid up for a really high expectation, and now you’re living vicariously through your child.
+It comes down to the parents saying, “But everybody knows my kid’s going to go.”
+And I have to respond with, “No, you’ve said this and you’ve set your kid up for a really high expectation, and now you’re living vicariously through your child.
 So let’s reverse this.”
-I said, “Is your child …” I’m going to back out a little.
-“You have a parent,” and usually their parents are in their 70s or 80s.
+I said, “You have a parent,” and usually their parents are in their 70s or 80s.

-Coach Rebecca: I’ll own it.
-I’ve got a three year old who I’m constantly like, okay, don’t make me look bad.
+CR: I’ll own it.
+I’ve got a three-year-old who I’m constantly like, “Okay, don’t make me look bad.”
 I’m supposed to be accepting this.
 I’m supposed to be unruffled right now.
 How do I proceed?

-SE: It’s hard to start when they’re in high school, to start thinking about it that way.
+SE: When they’re in high school, it’s hard to start thinking about it that way.
 Once you do and you step back, it’s amazing what a shift that creates.
 It creates a shift for you, and it creates a shift for your child.
-One of the things I often tell parents to do is one on one with their child, ask them, how can I be a better parent to you?
-You give them a little bit of parameters.
+One of the things I often tell parents to do is one-on-one with their child, ask them, “How can I be a better parent to you?”
+You give them a few parameters.

 If you listen to it, a lot of times, they will tell you things that you already knew, or they’ll tell you, “I think you do a great job at X,” and sometimes they’ll go, “Mom, I really wish when you were on the sidelines, you wouldn’t coach me.”